 If we suspect you have wet AMD, you may need to have a test called fluorescein angiography.
 In this test, a special dye is injected into a vein in your arm.
 Pictures are then taken as the dye passes through the blood vessels in the retina.
 The photos help us evaluate leaking blood vessels to determine whether they can be treated.

-On the left is what an Amsler grid normally looks like, and the illustration on the right demonstrates metamorphopsia or distorted vision.
+Above on the left is what an Amsler grid normally looks like, and the illustration on the right demonstrates metamorphopsia or distorted vision like a person may experience if they had macular degeneration.
 These grids are reduced in size; we will provide you a full-size grid, with instructions, to use at home.

-A person with metamorphopsia would see something like the photos below.
+A person with metamorphopsia would see something like the photo on the right below.

 How is AMD Treated

 Some cases of wet AMD can be treated with laser surgery.
 The treatment involves aiming a high-energy beam of light directly onto the leaking blood vessels.
-Laser treatment is more effective if the leaky blood vessels have developed away from the fovea -- the central part of the macula.
+Laser treatment is more effective if the leaky blood vessels have developed away from the fovea — the central part of the macula.
 Even if the blood vessels are growing right behind the fovea, the treatment can be of some value in stopping further vision loss.
 If the vessels continue to leak, you might need some more laser surgery.
 It is important to realize that laser surgery is not a cure for AMD.
-It is only a treatment to help stop further vision loss.
 There is a relatively high risk of new blood vessels growing back after laser treatment.
-In some cases wet AMD may be treated by a relatively new technique that involves a medication that is administered via injection and is then activated by shining a laser in the back of your eyes.
+In some cases, wet AMD may be treated by a relatively new technique that involves a medication that is administered via injection and is then activated by shining a laser in the back of your eyes.

 What Research is Being Done